-One of the hardest thing about being a working freelance writer is coming up with content for your personal website and digital platforms, which is why you need an evergreen content strategy.
+One of the hardest thing about being a working freelance writer is coming up with content.
+Which is why you need an evergreen content strategy.

 A blog is an excellent way to showcase your skills as a writer and advertise your services.
 In reality things are a bit trickier.